 Connect with me.
 Let’s get you moving better and feeling better!

 email@example.com | Privates & Classes

 I’m a yoga teacher, but really I’m a lover of all movement modalities.

 I open heartedly give permission to explore your own physical body through self inquiry.

-When you work with me you can expect to be seen for all your qualities, to feel the physical benefits of our practice together off the mat, and to see the mental fortitude in your daily life.
+When you work with me you can expect to be seen for all your qualities, to feel the physical benefits of our practice together off the mat, and to recognize the mental fortitude in your daily life.

-And you’ll probably be surprised by my corny sense of humor because laughter is your free daily dose of joy.
+You might be surprised by my corny sense of humor because laughter is your free daily dose of joy.